 - To get rid of sanding marks for a smooth finish, I will sometimes go over the joints with a damp sponge.
 This also cleans up some of the surface dust.

-- Vacuum the surface of the drywall so that it is clean and dust-free.
+- Vacuum the surface of the drywall before painting so that it is clean and dust-free.

-- Use a primer high in “solids” content.
+- Use a quality primer.
 Repair any imperfections before painting the top coat.